GeoscienceAustralia/ga-aem/README.md

 - example_forward_model.exe - (for developers) simple C++ language example of how to use the code in C++ to run a forward models.
 - example_forward_model_c.exe - (for developers) simple C language example of how to use the code in C++ to run a forward models.
 ### User documentation
+- <span style="color:red">***Note that the User Manual has not yet been updated to reflect changes made for v2.0.0-Release-20240424.
+However the examples and control files have been updated to reflect the latest changes to the code.***</span>
 - [*User Manual*](docs/GA-AEM_Programs_User_Manual.pdf).
 - [*Theoretical details for GALEISBSTDEM*](docs/GALEISBSTDEM_Inversion_Algorithm_Theoretical_Details.pdf).